 The following information is provided for reference:

 Doctors are required to clock in, go on duty, and respond to at least one traveling alert that includes a patient revival every seven days.
-Part of a doctor’s role involves travel, but we understand getting alerts is hard, so 5 revives during a duty period is an acceptable.
+Part of a doctor’s role involves travel, but we also understand getting alerts can be hard, so 5 revives during a duty period is an acceptable alternative.
 Consistently performing only the minimum may prompt a discussion about commitment to the role, and if a pattern emerges, it may lead to removal from the position.

 Doctors who fail to clock in without submitting a valid Leave of Absence (LOA) may be marked Absent.
 An LOA can be requested for any reason, such as health issues, vacations, real-life work, or a break from the department.
 If you anticipate being absent for more than seven days, submit an LOA to the Logistics Department, which grants a leave of up to 30 days from your last recorded activity.
 Doctors without an LOA risk being marked Absent and may face removal from the department.